somethingdarker: (Default)

 Religious crimes and punishments are mostly going to be found here: Potential Titles: Supernatural/Religious [category] and Potential Titles: Rank/Titles - Religious [category].

-People committing and/or punishing crime will often be here: Potential Titles: Ranks/Titles - People and Groups in Communities/Relationships [category].
+People committing and/or punishing crime will sometimes be here: Potential Titles: Ranks/Titles - People and Groups in Communities/Relationships [category] (Another category I established before I did this one).

 Not all of these are always crimes or always violent.
 Some things listed (such as Blasphemy, Obscenity, and Vagrancy) are things that I personally don't consider crimes but that are often legally banned.
 Some things are technically legal or hard to define well enough to legislate but violent/cruel or things I consider dubious behaviors/actions.
 Some things, such as Rebellion or Protest, are crimes from certain points of view but may be viewed as justified and righteous by participants.